 To protect consumers and plan members and enhance public confidence in the regulated sectors, FSCO monitors, investigates and when there is non-compliance with legislation and regulations, takes appropriate enforcement action against the sectors it regulates and persons who are illegally engaged in those sectors.

 FSCO undertakes a number of monitoring activities as part of its regulatory functions.
-It conducts police background checks on prospective agents and paralegals and reviews complaints against agents, paralegals, health care providers, insurance companies, and other financial services sectors.
+It conducts criminal record checks on prospective agents and paralegals and reviews complaints against agents, paralegals, health care providers, insurance companies, and other financial services sectors.
 In addition, FSCO audits life agent renewal applications to ensure they meet continuing education (CE) and errors & omissions insurance (E&O) requirements.
 Paralegals are also subject to E&O audits.

 These checks, reviews and audits are the first step in the enforcement process.
 A significant number of matters are resolved at this first step.